-The Academy of Finland’s consortium application guidelines describe how to submit consortium applications, which appendices are needed and how to draft them, and how the applications are completed in the online services.
+These guidelines describe what consortium applications are, how they are submitted, which appendices are needed and how to draft them, and how the applications are filled in.

-For consortium guidelines specific to calls by the Strategic Research Council (SRC) at the Academy, please see the SRC’s call texts.
+For consortium guidelines specific to calls by the Strategic Research Council (SRC) at the Academy of Finland, please see the SRC’s call texts.
 The SRC’s consortium guidelines differ from the consortium guidelines listed on this page.

 Project collaboration or consortium?

-In calls for joint projects (which are joint calls between the Academy and other funding agencies), researchers and research teams collaborate by means of project collaboration.
+In calls for joint projects (i.e. joint calls between the Academy of Finland and other funding agencies), researchers and research teams collaborate by means of project collaboration.
 In this case, the parties of the collaboration (i.e. the project PIs) apply for funding for their own projects independently from the Finnish or foreign funders participating in the call.
 The cooperation between the research projects involved is described in each research plan of the applications submitted.

 A consortium is a fixed-term body of independent subprojects that work at different sites or departments under a joint research plan that is implemented in systematic collaboration.
 The aim is to generate greater added value than through normal project collaboration.
 This added value must be justified in the application.
 Each consortium subproject applies for funding to implement the research plan as part of the joint consortium application.